 Most beginning players will move through the game at what we might call survival pace—a defensive, reactive style that prioritizes safety over score.
 (Experts refer to this style, often disparagingly, as "running boards," though I personally find it more enjoyable.)

-A survival player's per-screen averages might break down like this:
+A survival player's per-board averages might break down like this:

 Start = 100,000